 If the lack of support for AMD chipsets in the enlisted Android emulator mentioned above has disappointed.
 You would feel relieved to acknowledge that MEmu DOES support it along with Intel chipsets.

 It also syncs with KitKat, Lollipop, and Jelly Bean, KitKat, for users to be able to perform multiple instances at any given point in time.

 MEmu is ideal for office use and productivity purposes.
 But most games should also work as much at their full capacity.

 10. YouWave – Free & $29.99

-One of the first emulators in the market, YouWave is old but still highly recommended.
-To avail the privilege of owning this piece of technology, users may consider acquiring Cream Sandwich to run an upgrade to Lollipop for the price of $29.99.
+One of the first emulators in the market, YouWave, is old but still highly recommended.
+To avail of the privilege of owning this piece of technology, users may consider acquiring Cream Sandwich to run an upgrade to Lollipop for the price of $29.99.

 It also works with Mac.

-Overall Android Emulators are the best possible way to virtualize Android OS for different purposes like Gaming, Development, Testing.
+Overall, Android Emulators are the best possible way to virtualize Android OS for different purposes like Gaming, Development, and Testing.
 Or if you want to experience Android Apps on a bigger screen.

 All the above-mentioned Android Emulators have different features and controls, you need to test which suits your requirements the best.